aws-iot-builder-tools/aws-greengrass-provisioner/docs/Concepts.md

 Function configuration defaults are stored in `functions/deployment.defaults.conf`.

+## Per function CloudFormation templates

+If a function requires some infrastructure to be launched on AWS, rules engine republish rules for example, GGP can launch a CloudFormation template for each function.

+CloudFormation templates named `function.cf.yaml ` in function directories will be launched when a function is launched as part of a deployment.
+This CloudFormation template will be given a group specific name so multiple groups can have the same functions and templates launched without name collisions.

 ### Input topics

 Input topics are topics that a local Lambda function expects to receive messages on from other local Lambda functions.